lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### <a name="wshop">Workshop</a>

 As you progress through the Main Story and Mind Maze, you will unlock clothing sets in the Workshop.
-You can collect the set's Designer's Reflection by Invoking it after crafting all the pieces.
+You can collect the set's Designer's Reflection by Invoking it after crafting all of the pieces.

 To access the Workshop from the home page, tap `Design Center` in the bottom left corner, then tap `Workshop`.
 You can also access the Workshop from the Main Story or Mind Maze by tapping the set's name in the bottom left corner.